some9000/StylePile/README.md

 ## In conclusion
 I made this because manually changing keywords, looking up possible styles, etc was a pain.
 It is meant as a fun tool to explore possibilities and make learning Stable Diffusion easier.
 If you have some ideas or, better yet, would like to contribute[^2] in some way do get in touch.

-## Installation
-Click the green **Code** button at the top of the page, select the **Download ZIP** option.
-When done extract everything from there and drop it into your **stable-diffusion-webui/scripts** folder.
-Most important of all you should have the StylePile.py file and the StylePile folder with the example images.
-Upon next launch the script should be available in the **Script** dropdown at the bottom of the page.
-Loading the scripts may take a little while, so it won't appear right away.
-Currently gradio has a bit of a bug that keeps a part of the script on screen even if it isn't active.
-I'm looking into a way to get around it.